Jaeoc/lmhyp/README.md

 Hyp <- "(wt, disp) < 0"
 ```

 Parentheses becomes more important when defining hypotheses that involve more variables.
-For example, if we think that `hp` also has a negative association with the DV, but that the strenght of association is larger for `wt` than for either of the other variables, it becomes necessary to use parentheses because the function does not permit repeating variables when specifying a hypothesis.
+For example, if we think that `hp` also has a negative association with the DV, but that the association is more negative for `wt` than for either of the other variables, it becomes necessary to use parentheses because the function does not permit repeating variables when specifying a hypothesis.
 This relationship would be then be specified as follows:

 ``` r
 H1 <- "wt < (disp, hp) < 0"
 ```

 If we have several contradicting hypotheses, as in the basic example, we can compare these directly by including them all in the same string vector separated with semicolons.
-For example, an alternative hypothesis might be that `wt` has a positive association, but that `disp` and `hp` have no association with the DV:
+For example, an alternative hypothesis might be that `wt` has a negative association, but that `disp` and `hp` have no association with the DV:

 ``` r
 H2 <- "wt < (disp, hp) = 0"